boltops-tools/ufo/docs/_includes/ufo-ship-options.md

 Option  | Description
 ------------- | -------------
 `--cluster`  | This decides what cluster to use.
 This can also be set in ufo/settings.yml covered in [Settings]({% link _docs/settings.md %}).
 The cli option takes highest precedence.
 `--ecr-keep`  | This integer option determines how many old docker images to keep around.
 Ufo will automatically delete and clean up docker images at the end of this process.
-The default is reasonable large at 30.
+The default is to keep all.
+If you set this, set it at a reasonable high number like 30.
 `--elb-eip-ids` | EIP Allocation ids to use for network load balancer.
 If specified then `--elb-type` is automatically assumed to be `network`.
 `--elb-type` |  ELB type: application or network.
 Keep current deployed elb type when not specified.
 `--elb` | Decides to create elb, not create elb or use existing target group.